philcryer/stax/README.md

 The command will check if the cluster is built, and if it is, it will populate the jumpbox with needed information and then connect you to it.

-* Once on the jumpbox you ca get to randomly available CoreOS/Docker host with the dockconnect command.
+* Once on the jumpbox you can get to randomly available CoreOS/Docker host with the dockconnect command.

 ```bash
 dockconnect
 ```

-* Once on a CoreOS/Docker host see if fleet can see the other Docker hosts
+* Once on a CoreOS/Docker host see if fleet can see the other Docker hosts.

 ```bash
 fleetctl list-machines
 ```

-* example output
+* Example output
 ```bash
 [ec2-user@ip-10-183-1-99 ~]$ dockconnect
 CoreOS (alpha)